-10.1.2 MOUNTING
+10.2.2 RACK INSTALLATION

 All mounting will adhere to serviceability, electrical interference, cable, and thermal management requirements as part of the design decisions documented prior to the rack building.
 Fixing/fastening of AV equipment to one another is not acceptable unless specified by the manufacturer.
-Fully tighten all fixings/fasteners.
+All fixings/fasteners must be fully tightened and secured.
 The use of fastening methods relying on adhesives is not acceptable.

-10.1.3 CABLE MANAGEMENT
+10.2.3 CABLE MANAGEMENT